-Triangulation is a psychological idea frequently addressed within the
+Triangulation is a psychological idea frequently addressed within the realms

-realms of relationships, communication, and behavior patterns.
+of relationships, communication, and behavior patterns.
+Originating from

-psychology describes the process in which a third individual is brought
+process in which a third individual is brought into a dyadic relationship to

-exchange.
-This occurrence is frequently seen in triangulation in family
+alleviate stress or influence the exchange.
+This occurrence is frequently seen

-dynamics, work environments, friendships, and also in romantic
+in triangulation in family dynamics, work environments, friendships, and also

-identifying harmful patterns and promoting better communication,
+for identifying harmful patterns and promoting better communication,

 highlighting the importance of understanding psychological effects of